Rebolon/js-fwk-comparison/README.md

-# Angular 4, VueJS 2
+# Angular 4, VueJS 2, React 15
 ## What ?

 We are working on a big project based on Angular (starting with 2, and now using 4).
 And if we are almost satisfied with